Mik-ey/PythonCodeChallenges/README.md

 # PythonCodeChallenges
-My solution to challenges from a LinkedInLearning course
+My solution to challenges from a LinkedInLearning course.